 Investor relations functions were accomplished through personnel whose duties include dissemination of news releases, investor communications and general day-to-day operations of the Company.
-Mr. René Goehrum, President and CEO, assists in the implementation of the Company's investor relations program.
+Mr. René Goehrum, President and CEO, and Mr. Joost van der Mark, Vice President, Corporate Development, assist in the implementation of the Company's investor relations program.
+The Company's minimum future rental payments and occupancy costs for the next five fiscal years under these two lease agreements, are approximately as follows: